Three Disruptive ASX Small Caps

 Overtime disruption becomes obvious

-On that front, sometimes we have track record to go by.
-David and Vicki Teoh should go down in business history as two of the great telco disruptors, as providers of low cost affordable telecommunications and internet service provision to the masses.
+On that front, sometimes we have track records to go by.
+David and Vicki Teoh should go down in business history as two of the great telco disruptors, as providers of low-cost affordable telecommunications and internet service provision to the masses.
 We hope they can do it again in Singapore with Tuas (TUA).